burketyler/ts-injection/docs/docs/usage.md

 :::info

-Because it's managed by the injection context, a class marked as `@Injectable` can **_only_** define constructor arguments that are injectables.
+Because it's managed by the injection context, a class marked as `@Injectable` can **_only_** define newable arguments that are injectables.
 Never construct `App` using `new`, always use `resolve()`.

 :::

 ### Named injectables

 You can make any other variable injectable using the `register()`method.
-You will need to specify a unique token name to identify the value.
+You will need to specify a unique id name to identify the value.

 ```typescript